 Drugs that have caused or are suspected to have caused or may be expected to cause an increased incidence of human fetal malformations or irreversible damage.
 These drugs may also have adverse pharmacological effects.

 Drugs that have such a high risk of causing permanent damage to the fetus that they should not be used in pregnancy or when there is a possibility of pregnancy.

 - Topical steroids and emollients are more effective if the skin is slightly wet.
 So the most effective time to apply them is within 3 minutes after a bath or shower.
 Apply the steroid to active areas only.
 If you are also prescribed emollient, wait a few minutes for the topical steroid to penetrate, then apply emollient widely.

 - Complaints that products sting on facial skin are common, especially if the skin is damp at the time of application.
-Wait 20 minutes and the stinging is often much less troublesome.
+Wait 20 minutes, and the stinging is often much less troublesome.

 - Stinging is common with lotions and creams and sometimes also occurs with ointments.
 A change of formulation rather than medicament may solve the problem.
-Sometimes it is best to put up with stinging, which often only lasts a few minutes, because after a few applications of an effective treatment the skin heals and stinging lessens.
+Sometimes it is best to put up with stinging, which often only lasts a few minutes because after a few applications of an effective treatment the skin heals and stinging lessens.

-- If it is difficult to squeeze out a cream or ointment, cut off the end of tube.
+- If it is difficult to squeeze out cream or ointment, cut off the end of the tube.
 Note that this may invalidate the expiry date and increase the chance of contamination of the product.